 There are few genuine alternate histories on screens.
 A perfect example of the conceptual failure of the genre can be seen in tv’s Sliders (1995-2000) where the fascinating idea of a group of people travelling through a different alternate world each week merely ended up as a variant on Star Trek (1966-9)’s Society of the Week scenario and had the cast dismantling/escaping from straw dystopias and no effort made to explore the historic divergence of each.
 The number of genuine full-fledged alternate histories is few.

 Among alternate history fiction, one of the most popular themes is the scenario where the Nazis win World War II and this has similarly become the most popular treatment on film.
 The finest example of this sub-genre was It Happened Here (1965), a fascinating documentary-like depiction of England under Nazi rule.
 Other treatments of the Nazi Rule alternate history can be seen in the British mini-series An Englishman’s Castle (1978), another depiction of England under Nazi rule; Fatherland (1994) depicting a Nazi empire in the 1960s as SS officer Rutger Hauer uncovers evidence of the Holocaust; the mini-series SS-GB (2017), an excellent depiction of England under Nazi rule; and the tv series The Man in the High Castle (2015-9) showing a USA divided between Nazi and Japanese rule.

 The Nazis Win scenario also appears to a lesser extent in other works like Philadelphia Experiment II (1993), The Triangle (2005), The 25th Reich (2012) and the Star Trek episode The City on the Edge of Forever (1967).
 The animated Hitler’s Folly (2016) explores what might have happened if Hitler had instead followed his career as an artist and become employed by Disney Studios.
 There was even a puppet film Jackboots on Whitehall (2010) about a Nazi invasion of England, while the anime Jin-Roh: The Wolf Brigade (1998) takes place in a post-War, Nazi-ruled Japan.
 The animated Freedom Fighters – The Ray (2018) was a superhero film set in a Nazi rule alternate history.

-One of the strongest alternate history works is C.S.A: The Confederate States of America (2004), a mockumentary about the US if the South won the Civil War and we see how historical events would have transpired if slavery existed to this day.
+One of the strongest alternate history works was C.S.A: The Confederate States of America (2004), a mockumentary about the US if the South won the Civil War and we see how historical events would have transpired if slavery existed to this day.
 The tv mini-series The Plot Against America (2020) is set in an alternate 1940s where Charles Lindbergh becomes the US President, running on a platform of not drawing the US into World War II and then begins to introduce increasing Antisemitic policies.